What are competencies? Why use them? Here are 7 powerful reasons why companies rely on competencies to drive results.

 What Are Competencies?

 Competencies are an organization’s cumulative fundamental knowledge and abilities or expertise in specific subject areas.
-A company’s core competencies are the characteristics that distinguish an organization within the marketplace.
+A company’s core competencies are the characteristics that distinguish an organization within the marketplace, helping it to keep its current audience as well as gain new ones.

 Competencies can be grouped into the following categories: